Drinking Water, Energy

 Whether we realize it or not, every person in Illinois uses infrastructure every day.
 From brushing our teeth, taking the train to work, or going to the grocery store, infrastructure is the backbone of our daily lives and communities.
-While we don’t always acknowledge it, the condition of our infrastructure has a very real impact on every person and business.
-We all depend on roads and bridges to get us where we are going, water infrastructure that delivers clean water to our taps, and a system of inland waterways, ports, rail and transit to move goods and people.
+While we may not fully acknowledge it, the importance and condition of our infrastructure has a very real and direct impact on every person, business and community.
+We all depend on roads and bridges to get us where we are going, pipes that delivers clean water to our taps, and a network of inland waterways, ports, rail, and transit to move goods and people.
 These systems drive and improve our economy and subsequently, our lives.

 The Report Card was created to help every citizen, stakeholder and decision-maker in Illinois understand the state of our infrastructure and where we can collectively work to improve it.
-As civil engineers, our job is to plan, design, construct, and maintain our infrastructure networks and this document allows us the opportunity to share that information with the public.
-The Report Card provides a snapshot for residents and policymakers to engage in conversation about where we are and where we want to be.
+As civil engineers, our role in society is to plan, design, construct, and maintain our infrastructure networks and this document allows us the opportunity to share that information with the public.
+This infrastructure snapshot enables us to track how our investments are doing while engaging in conversations about where we want to be going in the future.
 We hope that this information provides the insight needed to start that conversation and ignite action.

 A: EXCEPTIONAL, B: GOOD, C: MEDIOCRE, D: POOR, F: FAILING